sking115422/DistTermProj/README.md

 1. clone this repo to desired directory

-2. in the "DistTermProj" directory, create 2 folders called "DistShared" and "Downloads"

-3. upload any local files you wish to share into the "DistShared" folder you just made
+2. open repository in terminal or IDE

-4. cd into "DistTermProj/src"
+2. cd into "DistTermProj/src"

-5. run "chmod +x setup.sh" - this changes permissions so we can run setup.sh
+3. run "chmod +x setup.sh" - this changes permissions so we can run setup.sh

-6. run "./setup.sh" - this will setup virtual environment and install depenedencies
+4. run "./setup.sh" - this will setup virtual environment and install depenedencies

+5. Add files from your local machine into the newly created DistShared folder

 7. run "chmod +x run_server.sh" - this changes permissions so we can run run_server.sh

 8. run "./run_server.sh" - in the background, this starts the server on your machine and starts updating time stamp on the central server so it will know you are still active and online

+9. If necessary, begin second terminal instance, else skip to step 11

+10. cd into "DistTermProj/src" in new terminal

-9. run "python client.py" - this allows you to request files from other nodes
+11. run "python3 client.py" - this allows you to request files from other nodes

-10. check "Downloads" directory to find you downloaded files
+12. check "Downloads" directory to find you downloaded files

 NOTE: If you have to restart the server, you may get an error saying that process is already running.
 If this happens, do the following: